seansing/proof-of-snake/README.md

 # Proof-of-Snake

+Don't have time to read about the project?
+No problems!

+Connect to the Rinkeby Testnet and visit the game [here](https://proof-of-snake.vercel.app/)!

 ## Overview

 The Proof-of-Snake game is based off the classic snake game that we all know and love with a twist; the high scorer earns Ethereum from every courageous attempt to beat his high score.
 You earn by being the best!
 In addition, a ERC-721 token is rewarded whenever a player beats the current high score.